-Puget Sound considers students to be on their career path from the day they arrive on campus.
-We support their career development with a unique career engagement center that delivers timely, comprehensive, accessible resources for students wherever they are in their career development process.
+Students are on their career path from the moment they arrive on campus.
+CES supports students with timely, comprehensive, customized resources for wherever they are in their career development process.

-Programming is targeted at helping students explore potential career paths, connect with employers and alumni, prepare for professional situations, and more.
-Distinctive resources, partnerships, and opportunities available to students through CES include:
+Strategic programming helps students explore potential career paths, connect with employers and alumni, prepare for professional situations, and more.
+Distinctive partnerships, opportunities, and resources include:

 A robust network of alumni share information with students about career and education options beyond Puget Sound, and help connect students with opportunities.